diogoshibata/terraform-bastion/README.md

 * Lab 200: Provision Kubernetes Using Terraform: Set Up Oracle Cloud Infrastructure
 * Lab 200: Provision Kubernetes Using Terraform: Provision Kubernetes Using Terraform

-The localhost connection will be made trough a SSH tunnel with the Bastion Host forwarding the remote 8001 port to localhost.
+The localhost connection will be made trough a SSH tunnel with the Bastion Host VM forwarding the remote 8001 port to localhost.

+We will fork the [https://github.com/derekoneil/twitter-feed-oke] repository to deploy it to our Kubernetes cluster.

 ## Prerequisites